eduardoboucas/buildtimes/posts/2017-09-25-svg-clip-path-logo-colour/2017-09-25-svg-clip-path-logo-colour.md

 Here's how it looks on the same version of Safari that was being problematic before.

-{% include helpers/image.html name="second-approach.mov" caption="The result of animating the logos using SVG clip-path" %}
+{% include helpers/video.html, name:"second-approach.mov", caption:"The result of animating the logos using SVG clip-path" %}

 You can see it live (and dissect the source) [here](https://fortblocks.com/).<!--tomb-->